SirCrocker/kronecker-chenc-for-arduino/README.md

 ## About

-kronecker-chenc-for-arduino is an Arduino library that implements the channel encoding algorithm described in [the original paper](https://ieeexplore.ieee.org/document/9146283) for the case of BPSK.
+kronecker-chenc-for-arduino is an Arduino library that implements the channel encoding algorithm described in [the paper by F. Asim et al.](https://ieeexplore.ieee.org/document/9146283) for the case of BPSK.
 The implementation assumes the channel is a binary symmetric channel, that only digital data is sent and received, and that the packets' smallest unit is bytes (8 bits).

-Currently, only TMPD-4 with Scheme 2 is implemented, and the decoder implemented is the rank-one detector which has a coding rate of 1/4 due to the need of training symbols.
+Currently, only TPMD-4 with Scheme 2 is implemented, and the decoder implemented is the rank-one detector which has a coding rate of 1/4 due to the need of training symbols.

 ## Installation

-Drag and drop the files `kronecker-chenc.cpp` and `kronecker-chenc.h` to the directory where your libraries are installed.
+Drag and drop the files `kronecker-chenc.cc` and `kronecker-chenc.h` to the directory where your libraries are installed.

 ## Usage